-Israel is a beautiful and highly interesting place to visit, but is also quite expensive for the average backpacker.
-In this post I’ve gathered some money saving tickets and codes I’ve come across throughout the years, that might make your trip to Israel a bit more affordable.
-If you know of any others, don’t hesitate to contact me through my Facebook Page.
+Israel is a beautiful and fascinating place to visit but is also quite expensive for the average backpacker.
+In this post, I’ve gathered some money-saving tickets and codes that might make your trip to Israel a bit more affordable.
+If you know of any others, let me know through my Facebook Page or leave a comment below.
 I’ll be happy to expand the list!

-The Israel Pass can be purchased at both Ben Gurion and Ramon airports as well as at Abraham Hostel in Tel Aviv and Jerusalem.
-It is valid for two weeks from the first park entry.
+You can purchase the Israel Pass at Ben Gurion Airport, Ramon Airports, and Abraham Hostel in Tel Aviv and Jerusalem.
+It is valid for only two weeks from the first site entry.

 For more info about the Israel Pass, enter the Israel Pass official site.

 It seems like Secret Tel Aviv has some great offers for those who use their VIP Card.
-Most discounts or offers are available for restaurants and bars in Tel Aviv, less for activities.
+Most discounts or offers are relevant for restaurants and bars in Tel Aviv, less for activities.
 The best part about this card is that it’s free!
-You just need to fill in their form or pickup the card from their pickup point.
+You just need to fill in their form or pick up the card from their pickup point.